C-metric in a (nut)shell: Class

 As in Class $\mrm{II}_{\mrm{right}}$ and Class $\mrm{I}_{\mrm{C}}$, we find a critical mass parameter between the physical ($\rho>0$) and unphysical ($\rho<0$) solutions for which the stress energy of the shell vanishes.
 The critical mass is~\eqref{eqn:II crit mass} in both Class $\mrm{II}_{\mrm{right}}$ and Class $\mrm{II}_{\mrm{left}}$, since each is obtained from the other by mapping $\mc{A}\to-\mc{A}$ and the critical mass is quadratic in $\mc{A}$.
 For this choice of exterior mass parameter, the solution describes a spacetime consisting of an accelerated black hole, pulled by a finite-length string at whose end lies a point particle with mass $\mu_\pi$~\eqref{eqn:defect mass}.

-In~\autoref{fig:Class II left mu pi}, we plot the mass of this point particle as a function of the exterior mass parameter $M$.
+In~\autoref{fig:Class II left mu pi}, we plot the DJ'tH mass of the point particle as a function of the exterior mass parameter $M$.
 We find that the mass in negative for all values of $M$, indicating an angular excess at $\phi=\pm\pi$.
 As $\wt{M}\to\wt{M}_{\mrm{max}}$, we see $\mu_\pi\to0$.
-In contrast to the Class $\mrm{I}_{\mrm{C}}$ solution, the point particle has negative mass, however the domain at $\phi=\pm\pi$ in Class $\mrm{II}_{\mrm{left}}$ spacetimes has positive tension.
+In contrast to the Class $\mrm{II}_{\mrm{right}}$ solution, the point particle has negative mass, however the domain wall at $\phi=\pm\pi$ in Class $\mrm{II}_{\mrm{left}}$ spacetimes has positive tension.
+We note again a similarity to the Class I$_{\mrm{C}}$ solution, which has positive tension and a point particle of negative mass.